Chemical nomenclature: Purpose of chemical nomenclature

-Differing aims of chemical nomenclature and lexicography
+Differing needs of chemical nomenclature and lexicography

-It is generally understood that the aims of lexicography versus chemical nomenclature vary and are to an extent at odds.
-Dictionaries of words, whether in traditional print or on the web, collect and report the meanings of words as their uses appear and change over time.
-For web dictionaries with limited or no formal editorial process, definitions —in this case, definitions of chemical names and terms— can change rapidly without concern for the formal or historical meanings.
-Chemical nomenclature on the other hand (with IUPAC nomenclature as the best example) is necessarily more restrictive: It aims to standardize communication and practice so that, when a chemical term is used it has a fixed meaning relating to chemical structure, thereby giving insights into chemical properties and derived molecular functions.
-These differing aims can have profound effects on valid understanding in chemistry, especially with regard to chemical classes that have achieved mass attention.
-Examples of the impact of these can be seen in considering the examples of:
+It is generally understood that the purposes of lexicography versus chemical nomenclature vary and are to an extent at odds.
+Dictionaries of words, whether in traditional print or on the internet, collect and report the meanings of words as their uses appear and change over time.
+For internet dictionaries with limited or no formal editorial process, definitions —in this case, definitions of chemical names and terms— can change rapidly without concern for the formal or historical meanings.
+Chemical nomenclature however (with IUPAC nomenclature as the best example) is necessarily more restrictive: Its purpose is to standardize communication and practice so that, when a chemical term is used it has a fixed meaning relating to chemical structure, thereby giving insights into chemical properties and derived molecular functions.
+These differing purposes can affect understanding, especially with regard to chemical classes that have achieved popular attention.
+Examples of the effect of these are as follows: